Are the French really to blame for Dover travel chaos?

 Although the new regime has been in place for some time, the pandemic means that passenger numbers have been unusually low since January 2021 – this summer is the first time that peak passenger numbers and post-Brexit rules have combined.

-Longer than usual waits have also been reported on several other travel routes this weekend.
+Longer-than-usual waits have also been reported on several other travel routes as the summer begins.

+British media reported that the UK government rejected a proposal to expand the area for French border checks at Dover, while Pierre-Henri Dumont, the French MP whose constituency includes the port of Calais, said that the UK government had rejected “a few months ago” a proposal to double the number of French passport control booths at Dover.

+No need to blame French authorities for the traffic jams in #Dover: that’s an aftermath of #Brexit.
+We have to run more and longer checks.

 Covid checks